roytang/blog/content/post/2007/01/planar-chaos-prerelease.md

 * Pongify is fun as expected.
 I loved it when my opponent attacked with a 7/7 he had just paid echo for, and I shake my head, show him the card and say: "Monkey?"

 Overall, the set is awesome for sealed deck play, the block environment looks good.
-The design of the cards isn't particular innovative since everything is either a throwback or a reprint, but the choice of cards and abilities to bring back&#8230;everything is awesome.
+The design of the cards isn't particular innovative since everything is either a throwback or a reprint, but the choice of cards and abilities to bring back... everything is awesome.
 I'm definitely going to play the release tournament.